 What Do You Do with Ground Cherries?

-You started the plants, carefully acclimated them to the outdoors, transplanted, watered and mulched them.
+You started the plants, carefully acclimated them to the outdoors, transplanted, watered, and mulched them.
 After about 70 days (depending on variety) the fruit will begin to trickle in.

 If you plan to make something with your ground cherries make sure you put in a few plants.
-This year I’m planting 6, I’m hoping that leaves enough for fresh eating and some jam or maybe a pie.
+This year I’m planting 12, I’m hoping that leaves enough for fresh eating and some jam or maybe a pie.

 If you’re a better ground cherry farmer than me you can try your hand at any of these lovely recipes :

-Mini Ground Cherry Pies by Freshly Baked by Photo Kitchen
+- Mini Ground Cherry Pies by Freshly Baked by Photo Kitchen

-Ground Cherry Crumb Pie by Linn Acres Farm
+- Ground Cherry Crumb Pie by Linn Acres Farm

-Ground Cherry Clafoutis by Chez Us
+- Ground Cherry Clafoutis by Chez Us

-Ground Cherry Jalapeno Pepper Jelly by Picky to Plenty
+- Ground Cherry Jalapeno Pepper Jelly by Picky to Plenty

-Ground Cherry Lemon Jelly by Common Sense Homestead
+- Ground Cherry Lemon Jelly by Common Sense Homestead

-Ground Cherry Jam from At the Immigrants Table
+- Ground Cherry Jam from At the Immigrants Table

-Ground Cherry Salsa by The Dig In
+- Ground Cherry Salsa by The Dig In

-Tomato Ground Cherry Salsa with Cilantro & Lime by Seattle Local Food
+- Tomato Ground Cherry Salsa with Cilantro & Lime by Seattle Local Food

-Cherry Tomato and Ground Cherry Salsa by A Farm Girl Dabbles
+- Cherry Tomato and Ground Cherry Salsa by A Farm Girl Dabbles

 Don’t forget to PIN this to your Gardening Board!

-Looking to grow more unique fruits?
-Check out my gardening page or start here:
+Check out my Vegetable Gardening page for more information or start here: